 I’ve created a manual for the encaustigraphic process that I share with classes.
 Here’s an excerpt from the introduction:

 Welcome to the world of encaustigraphics— an art material that looks like stained glass, but lightweight and easy to make.
-Using a few simple materials, you can turn any image—photographs, drawings,, paintings, collages, Zentangles, and more—into a luminous, colorful material that can be easily formed into flat or structural shapes and used in a wide variety of applications.
+Using a few simple materials, you can turn any image—photographs, drawings, paintings, collages, doodles, and more—into a luminous, colorful material that can be easily formed into flat or structural shapes and used in a wide variety of applications.

-Posts showing how e*graphics can be used in a variety of ways are found under the category “Forms” in the sidebar.
-Posts with the category of “Process” will feature class photos and tips for the creation of the material itself.
+Posts showing how e*graphics can be used in a wide variety of two- and three-dimensional ways are found under the category “Forms” in the sidebar.
+Posts with the category of “Process” feature class photos and tips for the creation of the material itself.

 I offer one and two day classes on the process of making and creating with e*graphics.
 For queries, email me at <encaustigraphics at gmail.com> with “at” changed to the usual “@”—thanks!